janakaras/docker-in-the-cloud/README.md

 #### 3.3.
 Full Project Workflow Overview <a name="overall"></a>

 In the final version of the project it has been decided that the **Solution 2** (the Dockerhub image-based approach) will be used as the main method to deploy our container-based application to the EC2 machine.
 This has been done for improved image reusablitily and solution transparency reasons.
-Therefore, commiting the main branch now triggers **Workflow (1)** *(see image below)* which is responsible for image creation and publishment to Dockerhub, which in its turn triggers **Workflow (2)** which: *1)* sets up the EC2 Infrastructure using Terraform and *2)* accesses the EC2 machine and composes the images fetched from Dockerhub.
+Therefore, commiting the main branch now triggers **Workflow (1)** *(see image below)* which is responsible for image creation and publishment to Dockerhub, which in its turn triggers **Workflow (2)** that is responsible for setting up the EC2 Infrastructure using Terraform.
+Finally, after **Workflow (2)** has finished, **Workflow (3)** accesses the EC2 machine and composes the images fetched from Dockerhub.

 <br />
 <br />